 And then I woke up.
-I looked at my phone and had texts from my mom and from The Maestro telling me that the flight had never landed and had to turn back to Chicago (again!—those poor people), and that I had definitely made the right decision.
+I looked at my phone and had texts from both my mom and from my husband telling me that the flight had never landed and had to turn back to Chicago (again!—those poor people), and that I had definitely made the right decision.

 And that’s when I was flooded with peace.

 There’s a wonderful quote about faith that goes like this: